ukparliament/weeknotes.data-search/2018/07/index.md

 ### Data platform

 Samu's been making some improvements to the Fixed Query application.
-It's the application that holds the many and varied queries that serve data to the new website.
+This is the application that holds the many and varied queries that serve data to the new website.
 He's added an additional unit test to guarantee new queries are mapped to a corresponding endpoint.
 Previously it was possible for a developer to forget to create the endpoint definition to expose a new query on the API.
 And now it isn't.

-Samu's also added a status check to pull requests, so developers submitting new code know whether their code passed our tests.
+Samu's also added a status check to pull requests, so developers submitting new code know whether their code passes our tests.
 We have both belts and braces.

 Work has continued on investigating source systems and data quality for written questions and answers.
-No data has been orchestrated as yet but that should start to happen soon.
+No data has been orchestrated as yet, but that should start to happen soon.
 In the meantime, we know the shape of the data model so it's possible for the website team to develop against agreed API specs.

 ### Search

 [Jake](https://twitter.com/carboia) has pushed [Open Graph](http://ogp.me/) markup to the beta website.
 Which means assorted social media platforms and search engines get a little more "metadata" (forgive me) about our pages.
 And can decorate their links accordingly.
 Top work Jake.

-At Jake's request, Samu has tinkered with our robots.txt to open by Members' photos to search engines.
+At Jake's request, Samu has tinkered with our [robots.txt](http://www.robotstxt.org/) to open Members' photos to search engines.

 ### Corporate data